leomarcov/labadmin/README.md

   * Most important varialbes are:
     * `winrmuser` / `winrmpass` / `winrmport` for WinRM autentication and connection.
     * `sshuser` / `sshport` / `sshpubkey` / `sshprivatekey` for SSH autentication and connection.
     * `macs[]` array with the MAC address of hosts.
-The array is indexed by ID host, each host will be identificated with
+The array is indexed by ID host, each host will be identificated with this number.
+Any number should be used, but it's recommended use simple numbers, for example use 32 for computer in a row 3 column 2.

 ```bash
 #!/usr/bin/env bash
 #===================================================================================